 According to Neal Gabler and others, the ruling ideology of American culture was created in the Hollywood factory assembled by Eastern European Ashkenazi Jewish immigrants such as Louis B. Meyer; Adolph Zukor; Carl Laemmle; William Fox; Samuel Goldwyn; and the Warner brothers.
 Founded by Meyer, MGM – a studio with the highest budgets, richest box-office takes, and “more stars than there are in the heavens” (according to Meyer) – became known for its roaring lion framed by the Latin slogan ARS GRATIA ARTIS, meaning art-for-art’s-sake.
 This was the Eurocentric principle that guided the creation of the American Dream, an invention Gabler refers to as a “shadow-America [that] becomes so popular and so widely disseminated that its images and its values come to devour the real America.”
 Author/historian Aljean Harmetz concurs, saying, “I’m not sure that there was an ‘American Dream’ before the Jews came to Hollywood and invented it.”

 Intermarriage into White America was an important upward-mobility concern-hence-theme in the movies, and stars wanting to be more acceptable to the “mainstream” changed their Jewish names in real life to stage/showbiz names.
 However when it came to music, Jewish composers looked to Black America.
 According to Prof. Hasia Diner (author/historian), “Jews served as messengers in essence of Black culture.
 They took it.
 They consumed it.
 They integrated it into their own cultural repertoire and then introduced it to a White America that was essentially willing to listen to Jews and to partake of what Jews had to offer in a way that they never would from Blacks.”
 Implying that such performers should be appreciated as cultural ambassadors, Diner’s explanation ignores the egregious nature of such interpretations of black song and dance – misappropriated from Africa-centered art-for-life’s-sake cultural contexts for the sole benefit of a Eurocentric art-for-art’s-sake industry.
-To this day the success of the entertainment industry relies to a great extent on White entitlement to and self-profit from the objectification/subjugation of Black culture.
+To this day the success of the entertainment industry relies to a great extent on White entitlement to and self-profit from the abstraction, objectification, and subjugation of Black culture.

 With most Americans watching at least one movie per week, movie houses became the temples/synagogues of what became in the 1920s and ‘30s the new Hollywood religion.
 Though Jewish-centric in its story-lines and concerns, the larger-than-life silver screen renditions seduced audiences into a kind of worship.
 Actors were regarded as gods and goddesses and Oscar (credited to Meyer in the 1920s) became the idol of a Eurocentric industrial powerhouse – the ironic self-congratulatory symbol of its cultural exploits…